Quick capture

 This experiment started on 6 Sep 2021 and concluded on 8 December 2021.

-This was an experiment to simulate the "quick capture" and "revisit" experience I had been imagining for the app by stringing existing tools together into a workflow that felt somewhat cogent.
+This was an experiment to simulate the "quick capture" and "revisit" experience I had been imagining for by stringing existing tools together into a workflow that felt somewhat cogent.

 The goals here being to learn: